 Car accidents happen all too frequently, and they often cause serious injuries and property damage.
 If you have been hurt in a crash caused by another person’s careless driving, you may be able to pursue compensation from the negligent driver for your expenses and other damages.
-Knowledgeable injury lawyer Russell J. Goldsmith has over 27 years of experience helping accident victims seek compensation for the costs and losses that they have sustained as the result of the careless actions of others.
-At the Law Offices of Russell J. Goldsmith, our legal team provides diligent, compassionate, and personalized services when advocating for your rights.The Differences between Fault and No-Fault States
+Having an experienced and knowledgeable Maine car accident attorney can make all of the difference when you’ve suffered serious injury and you find yourself fighting an insurance company for recovery of your damages.
+Russell J. Goldsmith is an injury lawyer with over 34 years of experience helping accident victims recover the damages they have sustained as a result of the careless actions of others.
+At the Law Offices of Russell J. Goldsmith, our legal team provides diligent, compassionate, and personalized services when advocating for your rights.The Differences Between Fault and No-Fault States

 If you were involved in a motor vehicle collision that was caused by another person’s reckless or careless actions, you will need to follow different rules depending on whether your state is a fault or a no-fault state.